Prijmamahatara/Prijmamahatara/case-studies/monitoring-data-pipelines.md

 Monitoring Data Pipeline Health Using Key Metrics and SLAs

 Modern organizations rely heavily on data pipelines to power analytics, reporting, and decision-making.
-When these pipelines fail—or silently degrade—business teams often discover issues too late, after dashboards break or decisions are made on incorrect data.
+When these pipelines fail or silently degrade business teams often discover issues too late, after dashboards break or decisions are made on incorrect data.
 Monitoring data pipeline health is therefore not optional; it is essential.

 This article explains how to monitor data pipelines using key metrics, SLAs, and practical best practices to detect issues early and maintain trust in data systems.